-Section 4 Supervisory Leave
+Section 5 Supervisory Leave

 Employees in the Supervisory (SU) Unit will receive up to sixteen (16) hours of Supervisory Leave per year.
 Continuing employees shall receive up to sixteen (16) hours of Supervisory Leave in pay period 01 of each year.
-Part time supervisory employees shall receive this leave time on a pro-rated basisprorated proportionate to the employee's FTE.
+Part time supervisory employees shall receive this leave prorated proportionate to the employee's FTE.
 Employees newly entering the SU Unit shall receive Supervisory Leave on their appointment date as follows: